-The instructor/student ratios for the didactic courses are 1:30; 1:15 for the labs and the clinical rotations are 1:2.
+The instructor/student ratios for the didactic courses are 1:20; 1:15 for the labs and the clinical rotations are 1:2.

-Affective
+Affective Objectives

-- Student will demonstrate professionalism by complying with the attendance policy and submitting assignments by the stated deadline. - Demonstrate enthusiasm and interest in the profession of (Immunohematology, Microbiology, etc.) by asking questions, participating in class discussions and meeting with professor during office hours as needed. - Demonstrate initiative by reviewing objectives and completion of reading assignments prior to class. - Demonstrate progression in laboratory skills by effective organization, coordination of multiple tasks and insightful evaluation of results obtained. - Utilize constructive criticism to correct deficiencies and improve performance. - Work cooperatively with professor and fellow students to achieve the goals of each activity assigned.
+- Student demonstrates professionalism by complying with the attendance policy. - Student demonstrates initiative by reviewing objectives and completion of reading assignments prior to class (coming to class prepared). - Student submits assignments by the stated deadline. - Student demonstrates enthusiasm and interest in the course by asking questions, participating in class discussions and meeting with professor during office hours as needed - Student utilizes constructive criticism to correct deficiencies and improve performance. - Student works cooperatively with professor and fellow students to achieve the goals of each assigned activity.